SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Limitations

 \section{Limitations}

-The analysis in this study focuses on a curated selection of popular books, poems, and song lyrics, all of which are in English.
+The evaluation may not be exhaustive to all LLMs/copyrighted materials.
+The SHIELD defense mechanism is a prototype.
+To build a production-level evaluation/defense mechanism, new methods should be introduced, and more engineering work is needed:

+\begin{itemize}[topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{The Copyright material detector} is based on the N-Gram language model, which is fast but may be misled by similar texts, this is a known limitation of the N-Gram language model.
+It requires the copyrighted material to be in the database.
+If the copyrighted material is not in the database, the detector will not work.
+In the real world, we may need continuous updates of the copyrighted material database.

+\item \textbf{The Copyright status verifier} is based on Perplexity AI, which is an online service.
+The latency could be improved if the copyright status verifier is implemented in-house.
+The verifier could be run asynchronously and the results could be cached.
+This way, the overhead for real-time generation is negligible.
+However, the cached data may be outdated.
+How to keep the cached data up-to-date is an engineering challenge.
+For example, a heartbeat mechanism could be used to update the cached data periodically. \item \textbf{The detector and verifier} wait for the generation to finish before they can determine the copyright status of the text.
+This leads to a long response time.
+In practice, the detection could be done in parallel with the generation, which can reduce the response time.
+If any copyrighted material is detected, the generation could be terminated immediately. \item \textbf{Inaccessibility to training data} may lead to bias in the evaluation dataset.
+We have tried to mitigate this by selecting the most common works in society.
+This is done by selecting best-selling books/leaderboards of Spotify to make sure the copyrighted material is indeed influential and has a high chance of being used in the LLMs training data.
+However, it is still possible that the copyrighted material in the training data of different models may lead to bias in the evaluation dataset of this paper. \item \textbf{Others}: The analysis in this study focuses on a curated selection of popular books, poems, and song lyrics, all of which are in English.
 Consequently, the findings may not reflect copyrighted materials in other formats (e.g., code, technical books) or languages (e.g., Chinese, Spanish).
 Moreover, while we have included a diverse range of LLMs in terms of series and sizes, many newly released models remain untested.
 Additionally, although our datasets are more comprehensive than those used in previous studies, they are still smaller in scale compared to datasets used in production environments.
+The refusal rate is calculated using simple pattern matching.
+Although we have pointed out the overprotection issue, we currently don't provide a solution to reduce the overprotection of non-copyrighted data. \end{itemize}